 Specifically, as it pertains to disclosure, the new rules require that:

-However, it is notable that the CFP Board’s disclosure does not require written disclosures of even Material Conflicts of Interest.
+However, it is notable that CFP Board’s disclosure does not require written disclosure of Material Conflicts of Interest.
 Instead, the rules explicitly state that written consent is not required and that oral disclosure is permitted (as long as it is still given before providing financial advice), though “evidence of oral disclosure of a Conflict will be given such weight as CFP Board in its judgment deems appropriate”.
-Which means that written disclosure may not be required, but will likely still be deemed a best (and more defensible) practice.
-And notably, “a sincere belief by a CFP professional with a Material Conflict of Interest that he or she is acting in the best interests of the Client is insufficient to excuse failure to make full disclosure.”
+Which means that written disclosure may not be required but will likely still be deemed a best (and more defensible) practice.
+And notably, “a sincere belief by a CFP® professional with a Material Conflict of Interest that he or she is acting in the best interests of the Client is insufficient to excuse failure to make full disclosure.”

-In addition, to the extent the CFP professional does retain a Material (and now disclosed) Conflict of Interest, they are expected to try to manage and mitigate the impact of that Conflict:
+In addition, to the extent the CFP® professional does retain a Material (and now disclosed) Conflict of Interest, they are expected to try to manage that Conflict:

-Fortunately, to the extent that financial advice is already a highly regulated profession, at least some of these obligations may be redundant to existing rules already applicable to CFP professionals, particularly those who work at RIAs that already have similar disclosure obligations via their Form ADV Part 2.
+Fortunately, to the extent that financial advice is already a highly regulated profession, at least some of the disclosure obligations may be redundant to existing rules already applicable to CFP® professionals, particularly those who work at RIAs that already have similar disclosure obligations via their Form ADV Part 2A.

 On the other hand, broker-dealers may need to develop new disclosures for their Material Conflicts of Interest, and (re-)evaluate whether their disclosure delivery processes meet the obligation of not just disclosure delivery itself but obtaining informed consent as well.

 (Potentially Conflicting) Duties Of CFP® Professionals To Their Firms And Subordinates